esirK/AndelaBootCamp/README.md

 1.data_types

-function that takes one argument,
+Function that takes one argument,
 Compares and return results, based on the argument supplied to the function. e.g
 For strings, return its length.